Security

 2. Supporting your in-house IT/Security Resources When it comes to internal resources and M(S)SPs, it’s not one or the other.
 If your business has brought on a full-time IT/Security hire, that person is likely covering many areas around endpoints, cloud, and maybe even physical infrastructure at your office.
 In these cases, the right model is to strategically bring an M(S)SP around the table to manage one of these specific functions, like endpoint provisioning and security, to provide leverage for your IT/Security department.

-Summing up — M(S)SPs provide a critical function in a world of under-resourced organizations when it comes to IT/Security.
+Summing up: MSPs and MSSPs provide a critical function in a world of under-resourced organizations when it comes to IT and Security.
 There are a few different models for bringing an M(S)SP around the table you should consider, and as with anything, some sharp edges to be avoided.
-Outsourcing IT/Security work can be phenomenal ROI for any organization — and should be at the top of the list to ‘buy’ instead of ‘build.’
+Outsourcing IT/Security work can be phenomenal ROI for any organization, and should be at the top of the list to “buy” instead of “build.”

 Get started with Zip